 In this age of advanced technology, we’re still waiting for flying Uber cars but a waterproof outdoor Bluetooth speaker is pretty cool too.
 Let’s dig in.

 UE Boom 3 and Megaboom 3 – $150 & $200

 What everyone needs on their wireless speaker checklist is a perfect blend of sound quality, durability, and battery life.

 Ultimate Ears has just the right recipe for it.
 To keep up with the big ones from Sony and JBL, UE brought the Megaboom that is bigger and better in every way.
-First things first, both the speakers are IP67 water resistant and they float easily on water.
+First things first, both the speakers are IP67 water-resistant and they float easily on the water.

 They can stay up to 30-40 minutes in water.
 The Boom can resist a drop of 5 feet whereas the Megaboom can endure a 3 feet drop.
 Both these bad boys have a fabric body and a better reflective material with finer grills

 You’ve got your standard power and Bluetooth buttons but UE has a “magic” button that has users hyped up.
 You can use Alexa and control the device but it is always easier to have some physical buttons at your service.

 The product design is flawed when it comes to charging, similar to the Apple Mouse.
 It doesn’t matter a lot for a speaker but it could’ve been made better.